acend/go-basics-training/content/en/docs/basics/variables.md

  0 false
 ```

+## Zero values
-If you declare a variable and do not assign a value it is initialized with the zero value of their type.
+If you declare a variable and do not assign a value it is initialized with the zero value of its type.

 The zero values are:

 * `0` for numeric types
 * `false` for booleans
 * `""` (empty string) for strings

-## {{%task%}} Follow along

-We encourage you to try the above examples locally.
-Experiment by changing the code.
-If something does not work or is unclear.
-Ask questions!